mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 She ignored me and agressively grabbed Annu's arm.
 Thi stumbled a little to gain hae balance afterward.
 "Come, Linyu."

-I heard Shinna scream through the commotion of hae struggle, "You lying shit!"
+"Lying shit!"
+Shinna screamed through the commotion of hae struggle.
 I knew it was directed at me.

-I couldn't leave that spot after what I had witnessed.
+"I won't forget this!"

+Her voice petrified me.
+For the first time, I felt responsible for the lives of thirty-some sailors and their captain.
+Like I had just committed them to a cold, dark death – to never have a part of the mythical afterlife that lied in waiting here.
+They were not faultless but they did not deserve to die for it.

 "Linyu!"
 Setre scolded me.
+I snapped out of my focus and walked toward her voice, with Annu still beside me.
+She wrested hae from me, silent but for the sound of her scowl.

 <!--
   - If Linyu, Annu and the Saffas go to the hideout, it would be like part2 all over again